-The concept of ingesting collagen supplements to encourage more youthful skin originated in Japan and is now catching on in the U.S. and Europe.
-The problem with anti-aging products, or any beauty products, is how do you know which ones are best for you and your skin?
+Many people will do anything to combat aging.
+Many people will jump at the chance to either retain or reclaim their youthful glow – from inside out.
+That’s why there are vitamins that promote youthful skin, anti-aging creams, serums, and treatments.
+Now, the concept of ingesting collagen supplements to encourage more youthful skin – which originated in Japan – is catching on in the U.S. and Europe.
+The question when dealing with anti-aging products, or any beauty product for that matter, is how do you know which ones are best for you and your skin?
 Not all skin is created equal, so not all collagen supplements will work best for all skin types.
 With the overwhelming amount of collagen powders, pills, and drinks available, how do you decide which is the right one for you?
 We’ve researched for you so you don’t have to spend your days exploring collagen powders.
 Read on to find the best collagen powder and the best collagen supplements for your skin.

 Collagen is a protein naturally found in the connective tissues of the human body.
 It gives skin support and elasticity while keeping it firm.
 The human body produces collagen naturally, but, as with many things, production slows around the age of 30.
 The decline in collagen production results in aging skin, wrinkles, fine lines, and a loss of elasticity and firmness.
 Now that you know the facts, it surely makes sense that women (and men) over 30 are looking for ways to hold on to their firm skin.
 The most obvious way to do this is by ingesting collagen supplements to make up for the decline in naturally-occurring collagen.